IBM/Developer-Playground/didact/Readme-heremaps--geocoding-and-search-api-v7.md

             This application allows you to experiment with the HERE Geocoding and Search API to:
           </div>
           <ul>
-            <li>search for points of interest with 400+ categories and address objects at different levels (street, city, state, ...)</li>
+            <li>Search for points of interest with 400+ categories and address objects at different levels (street, city, state, ...)</li>
-            <li>forward and reverse geocode address and geo-positions</li>
+            <li>Forward and reverse geocode address and geo-positions</li>
           </ul>
       </div>
    <br>